CNES/Pandora/docs/source/userguide/overview.rst

 As shown on the diagram, stereo steps must respect on order of priority, and can be called multiple times as explain on :ref:`sequencing` chapter.

 .. note::
-    The right disparity map can be computed if *right_disp_map* parameter is activated.
-See :ref:`outputs`.
+    The right disparity map can be computed if the *validation* step is present in the configuration file.
+See :ref:`validation`.

 Example
 *******